DSR-RHIT/me447-visualizing-data/cm/cm302_portfolio_lab.md

 ## importing images

+All work is performed within RStudio with your `portfolio.Rproj` file open.

 > Instructions on saving any image to the resources folder.
 Then as an
 > example, import to the README page as a placeholder.

 ## start a report

+All work is performed within RStudio with your `portfolio.Rproj` file open.

 One Rmd report is written per display.
 Each report describes the data, the graph design, and elements of visual rhetoric relevant to the story.